appindesign/M-Time-Series/readme.md

 The function returns a single-column table, its type is infered from the type of the start co-ordinate.

-You may enrich the column as you wish e.g. with day name or month number.
-Functions such as Time.Hour or Time.StartOfHour may be used. fnRoundTimestamp in this library may be used to add a more complex column - such as the nearest fifteen minutes.
+You may enrich the column with functions such as Time.Hour or Time.StartOfHour. fnRoundTimestamp in this library may be used to add a more complex column - such as allocating a each co-ordinate to a fifteen minute timeslot.

 ## fnRoundTimestamp
 1. Solve the problem of readings not being exactly at the datetime they're expected.
 In the real world the timestamp recorded for a reading often falls on either side of a co-ordinate on the datetime dimension.
 This “jitter” prevents a relationship being set up between the datetime dimension and the reading.
 This function rounds a timestamp to a co-ordinate on the datetime dimension, thereby restoring the ability to set up a relationship.